pcristo/mjc62311/README.md

 2. From the project source files, copy the contents of the './resources/jar' folder into lib
 3. Copy the contents of the './out/' folder into classes
 4. Copy web.xml from the root directory into WEB-INF
-5. If wanting to view servlet debug, set "restDebugFile" in config.json to an output file
+5. If wanting to view servlet debug, set "restDebugFile" in config.json to an output file **IMPORTANT:** Make sure the file exists and has permissions 777, or any calls to the RESTful service will fail!!

+		chmod 777 /home/someFolder/DEBUG_BROKER_REST.log

 6. Restart Tomcat